denten-books/plain-text/0-chapter.md

 the same, but the underlying material affordances of the medium differ in significant detail.
 As an obvious example, consider a news report that omits or adds important details based on the reader's location, or an e-book reader device that highlights popular passages.
-For a literary scholar, such instability of medium means analysis cannot be confined to reading for meaning alone.
+For a literary analyst, such instability of medium means analysis cannot be confined to reading for meaning alone.
 How will close reading persist, when the reading device reconfigures a text dynamically, to fit individual tastes, mood, or politics?
 The formulation